institut-de-genomique/PelagomonasNitrogenMetabolism/Figure1/README.md

 This directory contains the files and scripts to generate Figure 1 of the article.
 Input files are :
 - Gene expression levels of *Pelagomonas calceolata* RCC100 in Tara samples : https://zenodo.org/records/6983365
-- Abundance of *Pelagomonas calceolata* RCC100 in Tara Oceans samples : PelagoV4_metaG_relative_abundance.tab  in this directory
+- Abundance of *Pelagomonas calceolata* RCC100 in Tara Oceans samples : Pelagomonas_metaG_relative_abundance.tab  in this directory
 - Metadata of Tara Oceans expedition : Environmental_metadata.tab in this directory
 - Coordinates of Tara Oceans stations : TaraCoord.txt in this direcory
 - Coordinates of Tara Pacific stations : Coordinates_islands_TO-TP.txt